penguintutor/pyvlcb/README.md

-# PyVLCB Python Software Library for CBUS / VLCB
+# PyVLCB Python Software Library for VLCB

-This is a small software library for CBUS and VLCB using Python.
+This is a Python library for VLCB (Versatile Layout Control Bus).
+It implements the core communication protocols defined by the CBUS® protocol and includes extensions for the newer VLCB specifications.

-It's designed for use with the MERG CANUSB4 CBUS adapter.
+It is designed for use with the MERG CANUSB4 CBUS adapter and other compatible hardware.

+---

 ## Install

 For most systems including a Raspberry Pi then Python is managed using virtual environment.

-To setup a virtual environment enter the following commands
+**Setup a virtual environment:**

+    ```bash
     mkdir ~/venv
     python3 -m venv ~/venv/pyvlcb --system-site-packages

-You will then need to run the following command to activate the virtual environment
+**Activate the virtual environment:**

+    ```bash
     source ~/venv/pyvlcb/bin/activate

-To instally the latest release use
+**Install the latest release:**

+    ```bash
     pip install pyvlcb

+---

 ## Development